Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Design of a CPG Network for the Soft Snake Robot Locomotion

 where $\tau_a, \tau_r, b > 0$.
 To satisfy this constraint, we can set the value of $b$ much greater than both $\tau_r$ and $\tau_a$, or make the absolute difference $|\tau_r-\tau_a|$ sufficiently small.

-In other wordss, this fitness function is a weighted sum over the robot's instantaneous velocity, angular deviation, and total traveled distance on a fixed straight line at terminating time $T$.
-Under this scenario, a better-fitted configuration is supposed to maintain oscillating locomotion and reaches faster locomotion speed $|v_{g, T}|$ along the original heading direction at termination $T$.
-In addition, the locomotion pattern is also required to have a less angular deviation from the initial heading direction (with a small $ |\theta_g|$), and with overall a longer traveled distance along the initial heading direction ($|d_g|$).
+In other words, this fitness function is a weighted sum over the robot's instantaneous speed, deviation angle, and total traveled distance on a fixed straight line at the terminating time $T$.
+In this scenario, a better-fitted configuration is supposed to maintain oscillating locomotion and reaches faster locomotion speed $|v_{g, T}|$ along the original heading direction at time $T$.
+In addition, the locomotion pattern is required to have a smaller deviation between the robot's heading direction and the goal direction (with a small $ |\theta_g|$), and with overall a longer traveled distance along the robot's heading direction ($|d_g|$).